 Plan out some thoughtful questions that show you’ve really considered the job and what it would be like to work at this company.
 Your pre-interview research will help you here.
 You can ask about their mission statement or some of their company’s history.
 And don’t forget to ask about next steps and when you can expect to hear back from them.

 Set up a little station for your phone interview.
 It should be a quiet space, away from distractions like the TV, kids, noisy pets, or noises outside.
 If you’ve arranged that they’re going to call you, answer the phone promptly and professionally.
 If you’re supposed to call them, be punctual!
 Time is tight; don’t make them wait.
 Have a notepad and pen ready so you can take notes and jot down any “next steps” that you agree upon.
 And have your resume and the job description in front of you so you can refer back to it.

 Slowly and clearly.
 Just as you’re struggling to understand them and interpret their meaning, they’ll be struggling to follow you.
 Let them interrupt you.
 It can be awkward if you’re fighting back and forth over whose turn it is to talk, so always surrender to them.
 Plus, they’re the ones who should be directing the conversation, so let them make their points and ask their questions.

 Send a thank-you

 Always send a thank-you email!
 Preferably within a few hours of the interview.
 Thank them for their time and consideration, tell them anything you forgot to mention about yourself over the phone, and reiterate what a good fit you are for the job.

 Ready for your next phone interview?

-SSI Staffing, a leader in placing top talent with great opportunity in Pennslyvania and beyond, is committed to helping you find a job that’s perfectly suited for you in.
+SSi People Staffing, a leader in placing top talent with great opportunity in Pennslyvania and beyond, is committed to helping you find a job that’s perfectly suited for you in.
 For help with your job search, contact our team today.